roman-milk/roman-milk.github.io/revenge-nerd.md

  "Yeah, right," Parker said, as he finally stood up, holding his nuts.

  "And then go to college and find a guy to fuck your ass," Brandon added, wanting to make this dick pay.
-Report_Story #2